openmeteo/enhydris/doc/dev/telemetry.rst

       location for all stations, such as Metrica MeteoView2 or TheThingsNetwork.

+   .. attribute:: hide_data_timezone
+      :type: boolean

+      The default is :const:`False`.
+Set it to :const:`True` if that particular driver shouldn't show the device locator (i.e. the URL or hostname or IP address of the device) in the data form.
+This is useful for APIs that are known to always provide timestamps in a given time zone.

    .. method:: connect() -> None

       Initiates connection to the API and logs on.
 Should raise